+2.4.
 Should an academic staff member who also has an appointment as a senior academic administrator be eligible for election to a peer committee?

 No. There is an inherent tension between these roles and people in such a category should disqualify themselves from serving on any such committees.
 Administrators must not sit on committees if they themselves are part of the formal review or decision-making structure at a later stage (see 8.1).
+The collective agreement should not allow a senior administrator to participate in both the assessment and any review at a higher level.

 Chairpersons, however, may be members of such committees unless excluded expressly by institutional policies, governing documents, or collective agreements.
-That said, chairpersons should not place themselves in questionable positions and should certainly excuse themselves from departmental committees if they have to review the departmental decision at a later stage.
-Nor should chairpersons (or anyone else for that matter) exploit vague or imprecise procedures in order to give one opinion publicly to the department and/ or the candidate and a different one privately to a senior administrator.
+That said, chairpersons should not place themselves in questionable positions and should certainly recuse themselves from departmental committees if they have to review the departmental decision at a later stage.
+Nor should chairpersons (or anyone else for that matter) exploit vague or imprecise procedures in order to give one opinion publicly to the department and/or the candidate and a different one privately to a senior administrator.